decentralized-identity/papers/did-authn/siop/did-authn-siop-profile.md

 The SIOP MUST validate the &lt;SIOP Request&gt; by following the [Self-Issued ID Token Validation](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssuedValidation) rules.

-> **NOTE:** The validation rules will verify the JWS using `kid`, `jwks_uri` and `jwks`.
+> **NOTE:** The step described above verifies the JWS using `kid`, `jwks_uri` and `jwks`, i.e., basic JWS verification.

-If `scope` contains the `did_authn` scope, the receiving SIOP MUST further validate the &lt;SIOP Request&gt; as follows:
+If `scope` contains the `did_authn` scope, the receiving SIOP MUST further validate the &lt;SIOP Request&gt; as follows in no particular order:

 - Resolve the DID Document from the RP's DID specified in the `iss` request parameter.
+- If `jwks_uri` is present, ensure that the DID in the `jwks_uri` matches the DID in the `iss` request parameter.
+- Obtain the verification method from the RP's DID Document that matches the `kid` of the &lt;SIOP Request&gt;.
-- Verify that the `kid` in the &lt;SIOP Request&gt; corresponds to the key in the RP's DID Document.
-This step depends on the [publicKey property value](https://w3c-ccg.github.io/did-spec/#public-keys) in the DID Document and is out-of-scope of this specification.
+- Verify the &lt;SIOP Request&gt; according to the verification method.
+ This step depends on the verification method in the [authentication section](https://w3c.github.io/did-core/#authentication) in the DID Document and is out-of-scope of this specification.

-> **NOTE:** The DID Document MAY use a [publicKey property value](https://w3c-ccg.github.io/did-spec/#public-keys) other than `publicKeyJwk`.
-In that case, the SIOP has to transform the encoding of the key to verify that the key corresponds to the key used to sign the &lt;SIOP Request&gt;.
+> **NOTE:** If the key pair that signed the &lt;SIOP Request&gt; refers to the same key as indicated by the verification method, then no additional verification has to be done as the SIOP validation will verify the signature of the JWS.

 ### Generate &lt;SIOP Response&gt;